By Daniel Plotnik • November 13, 2025

 - Blue: Trust, reliability, calm.
 Common among financial institutions, tech companies, and healthcare.

-- Red: Energy, passion, urgency — ideal for calls-to-action or promotional messaging.
+- Red: Energy, passion, and urgency.
+This color is ideal for calls to action or promotional messaging.

 - Yellow: Optimism, warmth, creativity.
 Works well for youthful, innovative, or friendly brands.

 - Green: Growth, balance, sustainability.
-Favored by wellness, nature, and eco-focused industries.
+Favoured by wellness, nature, and eco-focused industries.

-- Black & White: Timeless sophistication.
-Minimal, elegant, and powerful when used with intention.
+- Black and White: Timeless sophistication.
+These colors are minimal, elegant, and powerful when used intentionally.

-Every color tells a story before a visitor even reads a word.
+Every color communicates a message before a visitor reads any text.

 Studies show that up to

-90% of a consumer’s first impression is driven by color.
+90% of a consumer’s first impression is driven by colour.

-The right palette can make your brand feel premium, approachable, or cutting-edge.
-The wrong one can confuse your audience or create inconsistency.
+The right color palette can position your brand as premium, approachable, or innovative.
+An unsuitable palette may confuse your audience or create inconsistency.

 3. Consistency Builds Recognition

-Think of Coca-Cola, Spotify, or Tiffany & Co. — each brand owns a color.
+Think of Coca-Cola, Spotify, or Tiffany & Co. — each brand owns a colour.

-When your website, logo, and marketing materials follow a consistent palette, you build familiarity and trust.
-Consistency helps your brand stand out instantly, even in a crowded feed or marketplace.
+Using a consistent color palette across your website, logo, and marketing materials builds familiarity and trust.
+Consistency enables your brand to stand out, even in a crowded marketplace.

 4. Choosing the Right Colors for Your Brand

-- Identify your brand personality — bold, elegant, playful, innovative.
+- Identify your brand personality, such as bold, elegant, playful, or innovative.

-- Select a primary color that reflects your core value.
+- Select a primary color that reflects your core values.

-- Add one or two accent colors for hierarchy and contrast.
+- Add one or two accent colors to establish hierarchy and contrast.

 5. The Takeaway

-Used strategically, it can elevate your message, attract the right audience, and make your brand truly unforgettable.
+When used strategically, color can elevate your message, attract your target audience, and make your brand memorable.

 Need help defining your color identity?